 The Family Caregiver Support program is an effort to help unpaid family caregivers in Washington.
 The program can provide them with information and resources that will enable people to continue at-home care.
 Services and resources offered can provide information and referral to community resources and services; Caregiver education on care planning, diseases; and help for caregivers to improve their coping skills and problem solving skills.

 Senior Legal Assistance is another Washington program.
 It offers free legal advice, representation, and counseling.
 A number of Area Agencies on Aging contract with local attorneys, or the state, to offer this service.
 Legal aid can help with Housing issues, Health care, Income maintenance, Disability benefits, Guardianship, and Protective services.
+If a senior citizen is living in poverty, and faces the loss of their heat or electricity, they also have rights as well.
+Find laws that prevent utility disconnections.

 Like this site?